e18e/e18e/docs/blog/october-contributions-showcase.md

 Great to see another large project taking a focus on performance :pray:

-They have already shaved off minutes from their build times :fire: very impressive work by the team.
+They have already shaved off minutes from their build times :fire: very impressive work by [@sebastienlorber](https://x.com/sebastienlorber) and the team.

 ## Other news